dalbabur/Asymmetirc-Paricles-NN/README.md

 weights = 'code/UNET/UNET_bin.h5' 	# where to save the weights after training is complete
 ```
 #### Workflow:
- 1. make ImageDataGenerator/s (rescale the grayscale images to 0-1, make sure mask are binary (or not, if doing multiclass))
+ 1. make ``ImageDataGenerator``/s (rescale the grayscale images to 0-1, make sure mask are binary (or not, if doing multiclass))
- 2. call flow_from_directory (point to data folder, resize, do one hot-encoding)
+ 2. call ``flow_from_directory`` (point to data folder, resize, do one hot-encoding)
- 3. define callbacks
+ 3. define ``callbacks``
  4. make UNET model
- 5. call fit_generator (actually train the model)
+ 5. call ``fit_generator`` (actually train the model)

 You can then visualize the training curve, see the output images, and the activations for each layer.
-Check the end of the script as well as [code\UNET\visualize.py](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/UNET/visualize.py)
+Check the end of the script as well as [*code\UNET\visualize.py*](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/UNET/visualize.py)

 Beware, I modified the original Keras files (mainly ImageDataGenerator and flow_from_directory) to add aditional functionality.
-Everything is self-contained in [code\UNET\image.py](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/UNET/image.py), although very lengthy and perhaps messy.
+Everything is self-contained in [*code\UNET\image.py*](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/UNET/image.py), although very lengthy and perhaps messy.
 I would recommend looking at the Keras documentation and source files first before digging into it.

 ### Particle classification
 The scripts and weights for particle classification should be in [*code\ClassNet*](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/ClassNet), whereas the data is kept in _code\UNET\data\synthetic\particle\masks\\_ (basically the binary version of the cropped images used for UNET).